 [Read more…] about Red cabbage pickle

 I think soba noodles are the best thing ever.
 They take only a few minutes to cook, they can be eaten hot or cold, and they are kind of the healthy version of spaghetti.
 This recipe here looks a little complicated but is actually pretty simple.
 It’s inspired by a dish I had once at a lovely little Korean restaurant in Berlin called Core (the place couldn’t be more tiny but serves delicious lunch specials every day, on top of selling essential Korean groceries).
 My version involves two quick pickles (cucumbers and carrots/ turnips) and two side dishes (shitake and zucchini), plus store-bought kimchi.
 And if you ever wondered which gochujang to buy, read this: http://oneforkonespoon.wordpress.com/2010/07/14/the-best-gochujang/

 One of my favourite salad/ vegetable/ cheese dishes.
-It’s great with regular mozzarella as well, but burrata (made from buffalo milk) of course tastes even better.
+It’s great with regular mozzarella as well, but burrata (its creamier and richer cousin) of course tastes even better.
 Roasting bell peppers gives them a nice and sweet flavour, enhanced by the balsamic glaze.
 Add some fresh basil and toasted almonds for color and crunch.
 [Read more…] about Warm bell peppers with burrata and balsamic reduction

 Finally figs are in season again!
 I love the combination of sweet and savoury flavours, and in this simple dish, the fennel is enhanced by brown sugar and the fresh fruity flavor of the figs. Add some basil for an additional note of sweetness.
 You could eat this with baguette as a snack, or turn it into a nice appetizer or side dish.
 [Read more…] about Roasted fennel with fresh figs and basil